 Further concern is related to toxic chemicals that attach themselves to/absorbed by microfibres – some of which escaped into our oceans many years ago like DDT (a banned pesticide).

 60% of clothing includes synthetic fabrics.
 The most common types of microfibres are nylon, polyester, rayon, acrylic or spandex – everything from running tops to yoga pants and winter fleeces.
 When shopping for new clothing, check the label for the aforementioned plastics.

-Though synonymous with clothing, microfibres can also be found in fashion accessories, tablecloths, upholstery, cleaning textiles (cloths and mops), and cleaning products.
+Though synonymous with clothing, microfibres and microplastics can also be found in fashion accessories, tablecloths, upholstery, cleaning textiles (cloths and mops), and cleaning products.

 Practical solutions to minimise microfibre pollution

 Purchase clothes consciously – Check the labels and seek to buy clothes made from natural fibres such as cotton, hemp, linen, and wool.
 Natural fibres will eventually break down naturally.